collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 ## Implementing the control logic

-Before implementing our _Node.js_ cient, let's use the features we have learned so far so that our controller can trigger a sound on any of our future _Node.js_ clients.
+Before implementing our _Node.js_ client, let's use the features we have learned so far so that our controller can trigger a sound on any of our future _Node.js_ clients.

 Let's start with defining the state, we will call `thing` that will be created by our _Node.js_ clients when they connect to the application.
 Create a file named `thing.js` in `src/server/schemas` and declare the following schema definition: